Skip to main content

 Microsoft 365 Copilot is the native AI integration in Office 365.
 It lives directly inside Word, Excel, PowerPoint, Outlook and Teams and reaches through Microsoft Graph into SharePoint, OneDrive and the mailbox.
 The underlying models are GPT variants on Azure OpenAI.

-List pricing is around 28 euros per user and month, on top of Microsoft 365 prerequisites (E3 or E5).
+Licensing is per user and month, on top of Microsoft 365 prerequisites (E3 or E5); the vendor states the current terms.
 Microsoft offers several GDPR addenda and the EU Data Boundary.
 From a legal perspective the US jurisdiction and the CLOUD Act remain a discussion point.

 Strengths: Seamless integration into Office 365, very wide adoption in the mid-market, native Office file editing, simple user management via Microsoft Entra ID.